wenjian80/stackedit/prereq.md.md

 ## 3.6 Configure network rules

-## 3.7 ValidateCheck all information
+## 3.7 Check all information

 1. you should have all these in place in your notepad by now.
-Below is a example of information you should already have jot down.
+Below is a example of information you should already have jot down in labinfo.txt

 Below Sample that you shoould have in your notepad.
 > Cloud Tenancy: mycloud